iosum/To-do-List/README.md

+# Udemy course by the App Brewery

-# To Do List With a Database
+## To Do List With a Database

 we don't actually have a ```node_module``` folder because whenever we download something from the Internet,